a1600795/Trust2BlockChain/h7 Hacker Feed.md

 ![image](https://github.com/a1600795/Trust2BlockChain/assets/149095048/81cbcc93-3ac5-40ed-827f-3a3ba6fac4dc)

 Used my Haaga-helia email account, but it requires approval from admin.
-So I went to virtualbox and installed akregator

 ![image](https://github.com/a1600795/Trust2BlockChain/assets/149095048/2ae58e4e-2070-4c49-a35b-b6a89f8e2463)